Riviera71/Flare-Switch/README.md

 ## Updates

-    For updates the engine dowload only the NRO archive.
+ For updates the engine dowload only the NRO file.
-    Unzip and copy in switch/flare folder on micro SD card.
+ Copy in switch/flare folder on micro SD card.

 ## Settings